CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

 ## Task 2:Fine-tune a model

-Because fine-tuning a model takes some time to complete, you'll start the fine-tuning job now and come back to it after exploring the base gpt-4.1 model you already deployed.
+In this task, you'll start the fine-tuning process for the GPT-4.1 model by downloading a training dataset, uploading it to Azure AI Foundry, and configuring a fine-tuned model.
+This sets up your model to learn a specific conversational style and behavior for your custom chat application while you continue exploring the base model.

 1. Open this link in a new browser tab: [training dataset](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel-finetune-hotel.jsonl) (`https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel-finetune-hotel.jsonl`).
 We will use PowerShell to download this file.